Wextc/vpn_secure_debian/ufw.md

-, you can use UFW (Uncomplicated Firewall) on your VPS to manage firewall rules and improve security.
+You can use UFW (Uncomplicated Firewall) on your VPS to manage firewall rules and improve security.
 UFW is a front-end for iptables and simplifies the process of setting up firewall rules on Linux systems.

 Here’s how you can use UFW on your VPS: